-On the actual exam, I will pick one of the following questions for you to write on:
+On the actual exam, I will pick one of the following questions:

 - 1. Darwin commented on his reading of Paley that it was the only part of his college education that "was of the least use to me in the education of my mind."
 Why was Paley so influential on Darwin?
 On what did Darwin agree with Paley and on what did he disagree?
-Does Darwin think living forms are "perfectly adapted"?
-If not, how well adapted are they?
 How did/would Darwin defend his explanation of the design of organisms as better than Paley's? - 2.
 On his voyage on the Beagle Darwin read Lyell's Principles of Geology, from which he learned the principle of uniformitarianism.
 What is the principle of uniformitarianism and how did it apply to geology?
 Darwin sought to extend the principle to the attempt to understanding transmutation.
 What does uniformitarianism require of explanations of transmutation?
-How does his theory of natural selection satisfy the uniformitarianism principle?
+How well does his theory of natural selection satisfy the uniformitarianism principle?
 What sort of defense could Darwin or others provide for insisting on uniformitarianism?
 How would scientific inquiry be different if one rejected it? - 3.
-While Darwin titled his book On the origin of species, in it he raises some questions about whether species are well demarcated.
+Although Darwin titled his book On the origin of species, in it he raises some questions about whether species are well demarcated.
 Why doesn't Darwin just adopt traditional accounts of what species are (such as the one Linnaeus employed)?
 What does he mean by saying they are "tolerably well-defined objects" but that the essence of the term "species" is "undiscovered and undiscoverable"?
-What sort of understanding of species does he need both to capture the sorts of phenomena in nature he saw and provide an account of the origin of species by means of natural selection? - 4.
+What sort of understanding of species does he need both to capture the sorts of phenomena in nature he sought to explain and provide an account of their origin by means of natural selection? - 4.
 Lamarck advanced a theory of evolution half a century before Darwin.
 Why did Darwin feel the need to put forward his own theory of evolution rather than simply endorsing Lamarck's theory?
 Describe the major differences between their theories and why Darwin preferred his theory to Lamarck's.
 (Note: Darwin on occasion invoked some of Lamarck's ideas, such as inheritance of acquired characteristics.
-Make it clear what are some of the other aspects of Lamarck's account of evolution that Darwin would never accept, and why.)
+Make it clear what are some of the other aspects of Lamarck's account of evolution that Darwin never accepted, and why.)